 Finding North Campus Experiential Research Opportunities Co-sponsored by the Career Center.
 Meet north campus undergraduate researchers, learn how to find research opportunities, and how research skills can help you in your future career.
 Monday, February 26th 1:30-3:30pm in Strathmore 200.

 The Undergraduate Research Center for the Humanities, Arts, and Social Sciences serves all students in humanities, arts, social science, and behavioral science disciplines.
-We invite you to explore our website or drop by our office (A334 Murphy Hall) to find out more about our programs and services.
+We invite you to explore our website or drop by our office (A334 Murphy Hall; temporary summer 2018 location: 33442 Young Research Library) to find out more about our programs and services.
 We look forward to meeting you!

 Why Do Research?

 Conducting research as an undergraduate is an excellent way to gain experiences and skills that will benefit you both academically and professionally.
 In addition to providing an opportunity to explore your areas of interest in depth, undergraduate research encourages you to develop skills in collaborative learning and critical thinking.
 For students interested in pursuing graduate school, undergraduate research is a way of expanding your education outside of the classroom and preparing yourself for the rigors of graduate study.
 Even if you are unsure about graduate studies, conducting undergraduate research is a great way to develop skills that are useful for a variety of careers, as well as to test the suitability of a research-oriented career to your interests.

 New Program!
 Spring into Research, Spring 2018